Why we exist

 Between them, WPP companies have tens of thousands of individual clients.
 They range from Fortune 500 global giants through single-nation start-ups to the smallest of specialist charities.
 Diverse as they are, they have one thing in common: in pursuing their objectives, they face formidable competition.
 Growing affluence in many parts of the world – combined with overcapacity and over-supply in almost every significant consumer market – has put more and more power into the hands of consumers, accelerated by technology.

 They need access to high-quality information, strategic advice and specialist communications skills.
-And it’s in the nature of specialist and creative talent that it is unlikely to flourish within the confines of a client company.
+And it’s in the nature of specialist and creative talent that it is unlikely to flourish within the confines of a manufacturing or service company.
 People with specialist talents work best – and contribute more – when recruited, trained and inspired by specialist companies.

 Within the WPP Group, our clients have access to companies with all the necessary marketing and communications skills; companies with strong and distinctive cultures of their own; famous names, many of them.
 WPP, the parent company, complements these companies in three distinct ways.